v4lue4dded/debugsnap/README.md

 ## Usage

-To use Debug Snapshot, follow these steps:
+To use debugsnap, follow these steps:

 > ** Warning:** By default a new folder named `tmp_save_snapshot` will be created in your `~` directory and the shapshot files will be saved there.
 To avoid this behaviour you have to provide a `storage_path`.